CTI Career Search

 What is a Nursery Nurse?

 A nursery nurse is usually a registered nurse (RN) or licensed practical nurse (LPN) who provides medical care for newborns and infants.
 As the title suggests, nursery nurses usually work in hospital nurseries, but some work in outpatient care centers or private residences, providing in-home care for sick infants.
-Nursery nurses can also be categorized as neonatal (newborn) or pediatric nurses, depending on the age group they serve
+Nursery nurses can also be categorized as neonatal nurses or pediatric nurses, depending on the age group they serve.

-What Do Nursery Nurses Do?
+What Does a Nursery Nurse Do?

 Nursery nurses perform many of the same duties as adult care RNs and LPNs, including: